wangbingjie/blast/docs/dev_task_runner.rst

 Full example class
 ^^^^^^^^^^^^^^^^^^

-Putting this all together, the example TaskRunner class would be,
+Putting this all together, the example :code:`TransientTaskRunner` class would be,

 .. code:: python